Pcamposeo/Robo-Advisor/README.md

 Python program whose goal is to generate a portfolio, based on a random set of tickers, whose projected value over an arbitrary number of days is as close to its starting value as possible.

 <b>Achievements:</b>

 1. Increased performance times for io bound tasks by up to 800% by implementing multithreading to speed up API requests.
     - This project had the fastest data cleaning pipeline of anyone who completed the same project (Those in the class).

 2. Developed efficient systems to select tickers and allocation of capital to achieve the goal and outperform a benchmark in achieving the goal.
-    - Includes a one million iteration Monte Carlo simulation that runs in ~1m 30s
+    - Includes a one million iteration Monte Carlo simulation that runs in as little as 32 seconds.

 3. Successfully implemented a modified Capital Asset Pricing Model to accurately predict portfolio expected returns.